tundeadetunji/dispatch-controller/README.md

 Java Coding Assignment

-##Overview:
+## Overview:

-###Major Technologies:
+### Major Technologies:

-..* Maven project WITH Spring Boot WITH Jersey (for JSON) WITH H2 (for in-memory database)
+* Maven project WITH Spring Boot WITH Jersey (for JSON) WITH H2 (for in-memory database)

-..* 10 Drones (serials DRONE01 through 10) with varying models are pre-populated in the database
+* 10 Drones (serials DRONE01 through 10) with varying models are pre-populated in the database

-..* 5 Medication items (codes MED01 through 5) with varying weights are pre-populated in the database
+* 5 Medication items (codes MED01 through 5) with varying weights are pre-populated in the database

-..* IDE used was IntelliJ Idea 2021.3.2 (Community Edition)
+* IDE used was IntelliJ Idea 2021.3.2 (Community Edition)

-..* Testing endpoints was with Postman
+* Testing endpoints was with Postman

-###Operations:
+### Operations:

 To register a drone:
 POST